ssanjan123/Creating-a-Compiler/README.md

-# SFU CMPT 379 Compilers Summer 2023 - Milestone 1
+# SFU CMPT 379 Compilers Summer 2023

 This milestone is due on Friday, June 9, by 11:59 pm.
 The assignment requires converting a provided compiler into a compiler that works for an expanded language.